unikorn-cloud/compute/README.md

 #### Installing Prerequisites

-The Unikorn compute server component has a couple prerequisites that are required for correct functionality.
+The compute server component has a couple prerequisites that are required for correct functionality.
 If not installing the server component, skip to the next section.

 You'll need to install: